zhuhanming/nus-notes-cheatsheets/ger1000/README.md

 It must also be **up-to-date and complete**.

-**Imperfect sampling frames** can result in too many unwanted units, increasing the cost of study.
+> :bulb: **Imperfect sampling frames** can result in too many unwanted units, increasing the cost of study.
 If it excludes desired units, we would need to either redefine the target population, or assess the impact of excluding those units.

 ### Probability Sampling: Best Type of Sampling Plans

-Every unit in the population must have a **known non-zero probability** of being selected into the sample.
+> :fire: Every unit in the population must have a **known non-zero probability** of being selected into the sample.

-There is no need for this probability to be equal!
+> :bulb: There is no need for this probability to be equal!

 This ensures that there are no external influences in our selection process.